Courses taught at Hendrix College:

 (I) Great!
 The beauty of choosing your own writing adventure is that YOU can choose the topics and material you want to focus on in your essays.
 The “theme” for this course is what YOU make it.
 Proceed to (D)

-I regularly teach courses through the Osher Lifelong Learning Institute, which offers continuing education opportunities to the retirement community of Ann Arbor.
+For many years, I regularly taught through the University of Michigan Osher Lifelong Learning Institute, which offers continuing education opportunities to the retirement community of Ann Arbor.
 Not only does this give me a chance to work with and teach a different demographic than the typical students at the University of Michigan, but it also allows me to carry the knowledge and practices of academia to the wider community.
-Past courses have included Medieval Poetry, The Plays of Margaret Cavendish, Shakespeare’s Poetry, Reading the Merchant of Venice in 2019, Ovid’s Metamorphoses and Falling in Love with Love Poetry.
+Past courses have included Richard III, King Lear: Shakespeare’s Apocalyptic Play, Medieval Poetry, The Plays of Margaret Cavendish, Shakespeare’s Poetry, Reading the Merchant of Venice in 2019, Ovid’s Metamorphoses and Falling in Love with Love Poetry.

 What makes certain books “must reads,” certain writers “foundational”?
 What is the difference between “popular fiction” and “literature”?
 In answering these questions, this course challenges the assumptions behind canon formation by asking, what and who do these categories exclude?
 As we read a survey of literature from the medieval period to the present, we will interrogate what makes certain authors and certain texts central and what cultural and historical forces have kept other texts in the margins.
 Together we will explore a variety of texts from the medieval period to the present.
 We will read poetry, plays, short stories, and at least one novel.
 We will read canonical authors such as Shakespeare, highly awarded authors such as Salman Rushdie, as well work from Claudia Rankine, Sappho, and anonymous poets.
 Along the way, we will work to center women writers, writers of color, and LGBTQ writers.
 We will read English and American writers as well as some international texts in English and in translation.